Tom Ridge: Governor

 In 1994, despite being little-known outside of northwest Pennsylvania, Ridge ran for governor.
 He won the election as a pro-choice Republican.
 He was reelected in 1998 with 57 percent of the vote in a four-way race.
 His share of the vote in that election was the highest for a Republican governor in Pennsylvania (where Democrats outnumber Republicans by almost 500,000) in more than half a century.

 During his time as governor, Ridge promoted "law and order" policies, supporting a three-strikes law and a faster death penalty process.
 A death penalty supporter, Ridge signed more than 224 execution warrants – five times the number signed over a 25-year period by the two previous governors – but only three voluntary executions were carried out.
-On social issues, he opposed same-sex marriage but supported abortion rights.
+On social issues, he opposed same-sex marriage while supporting abortion rights.

 Over Ridge's tenure, the Commonwealth's budget grew by two to three percent per fiscal year and combined tax reductions totaled over $2 billion.
 Ridge created and grew a "Rainy Day" Fund balance to over $1 billion to be utilized during an economic downturn or recession.

 Ridge pushed for legislation permitting competition among electric utilities and enhanced federal and state support for the Children's Health Insurance Program (CHIP).
 He separated the Commonwealth's environmental regulatory and conservation programs into two new agencies; the Department of Environmental Protection and the Department of Conservation and Natural Resources.

 Ridge proposed the creation of public charter schools in Pennsylvania and in establishing alternate schools for disruptive students.
 He launched new academic standards that established academic expectations for what students were expected to know in different grades.
 He proposed a school choice demonstration program.

 Ridge oversaw a number of e-government projects including renewing drivers' licenses and vehicle registrations to viewing historical documents and library catalogs.
 The Commonwealth's portal won several national awards.
 One of the nation's first electronic grant systems was put into place at the Pennsylvania Department of Education.
 He created the Link-to-Learn initiative to increase the effective use of technology in public schools and universities.

-Ridge signed two death warrants for African-American civil rights activist Mumia Abu-Jamal, who was convicted of killing a police officer at a traffic stop.
+Ridge signed two death warrants for African-American radio personality Mumia Abu-Jamal, who was convicted of first degree murder for the killing of police officer Daniel Faulkner.

-Ridge served as governor until he resigned to become the Director of Homeland Security in 2001, following the September 11 attacks.
+He served as governor until his resignation in 2001, at which time he became the Director of Homeland Security following the September 11 attacks.